Differential Calculi on Quantum Principal Bundles over Projective Bases: A sheaf-theoretic approach to noncommutative calculi

-The quantum deformation of this construction have been studied in \cite{AFL} as an example of quantum principle bundle over projective base.
-In analogy with the classical case we then define $A_{1}:=A[\ap^{-1}]$, $A_2:=A[\cm^{-1}]$, the non commutative localizations in the elements $\ap$ and $\cm$ respectively, of the Hopf algebra $A=\cO_q(\rSL_2)$.
-The coinvariants are given by
+The quantum deformation of this construction has been studied in \cite{AFL} as an example of QPB over projective base.
+In summary, starting with the Hopf algebra $A:=\cO_q(\rSL_2(\mathbb{C}))$ and its parabolic quotient Hopf algebra $H:=\mathcal{O}_q(P)$ as in (\ref{quotient}) we define the noncommutative localizations $A_{1}:=A[\ap^{-1}]$ and $A_2:=A[\cm^{-1}]$ and structure them as right $H$-comodule algebras in complete analogy to the classical setting.
+The subalgebras of right $H$-coinvariants are given by